Best Forex Trading Platform Singapore 2023

 Oanda

 Oanda is a broker that trades entirely in CFDs and Forex.
-They are regulated by the SEC.
+They are regulated by top tier regulators including MAS under OANDA Asia Pacific Pte.
 It is a private company and is not required to release its financial statements.

 It offers a range of over 70 different currency pairs for Forex trading, as well as a selection of CFDs based on underlying assets.